GISBox

 Configuration item Description

-Number Each added imagery service will have its own number and will be sorted in the order of release time.
+ID Each added terrain service will have its own number and will be sorted in the order of release time.
 The earlier the release time, the larger the number.

 Service Name You can customize the service name.
-The default service name is the name of the file imported when the imagery is sliced.
+The default service name is the name of the file imported when the terrain is sliced.

-Release time Indicates the time when the imagery service is released.
+Streaming Date Indicates the time when the terrain service is released.

-File Path Indicates the file path where the imagery service is saved locally.
+File Path Indicates the file path where the terrain service is saved locally.

 Move the mouse to the imagery service that needs to be renamed, right click, and then click “Edit” to rename the imagery service.